Dr. Alexandr Osipian

 Series issuance

-- Member of the editorial board of the journal and book series Transponticae: The Black Sea Studies
+- Member of the editorial board of the journal and book series Transponticae: the Black Sea Studies

 Current topic of research